mkorovkin2/tandem-rep-mkorovkin/README.md

     7. Type of optimizer

 *Lowest false-positive training rate achieved was 0.4577*

+A method was later used to tune parameters further, past the SVM loss function using a non-differentiable score criterion: ```(log(recall * precision) / specificity) + specificity```.
+This criterion was optimized to a maximum point, which yielded a balance between precision (percentage of positives which are true positives) and specificity (inverse of false positive rate).
+This tuning was done on a subset of the overall training dataset, which had the following added criteria:
+1. Array length is less than 15000
+2. Pattern size is greater than 150
+3. Left, right flank counts are greater than 0
+4. Inside array counts are greater than 0
+5. Copy numbers are less than 10

 Future steps:
 1. Try out different optimizers: ```tf.keras.optimizers.SGD```, ```MomentumOptimizer```